quickstark/serverless-jwt-callback/README.md

 ## Installation

+1. Clone this repo

+2. Copy the key from Google Step 2 (below) into the assets folder of your function (rename to key.private.json)

-1. Create a new Twilio Servless Project using the Twilio CLI
+3. Deploy the Serverless Function using Twilio CLI

     ```zsh
-    twilio serverless:init <name>
-    ```

-2. You can remove all example functions/files from the assets and functions folders

-3. Copy the _google_callback.js_ function to the functions folder

-4. Copy the _package.json_ file into the root directory

-5. Copy the key from Google Step 2 (below) into the assets folder of your function (rename to key.private.json)

-6. Deploy the Serverless Function using Twilio CLI

-    ```zsh
     twilio serverless:deploy
     ```

-6b.
+3b.
 Once deployed, visit your [Twilio Console](https://www.twilio.com/console/functions/overview/services) click on the service link and grab the URL for the Function and path - `https://jwt-callback-NNNN-dev.twil.io/google_callback`

-7. Alternatively, you can run this locally for testing.
+4. Alternatively, you can run this locally for testing.
 See [Developing with the Serverless Toolkit](https://www.twilio.com/docs/labs/serverless-toolkit/developing?code-sample=code-run-a-serverless-project-locally&code-language=twilio-cli&code-sdk-version=default)

 ## Basics for Google Auth Key